fechanique/cordova-plugin-fcm/README.md

 })
 ```

-:warning: This doesn't re-trigger the initial push event, as it used to do.
-Alternatively, you can have access of the notification that started the app by calling the `FCM.getInitialPushPayload()`.
+:warning: If the subscription to notification events happens after the notification has been fired, it'll be lost.
+As it is expected that you'd not always be able to catch the notification payload that the opened the app, the `FCM.getInitialPushPayload()` method was introduced.

 ##### FCM.onTokenRefresh()